TypesettingTools/DependencyControl/README.md

 #### For Macros: ####

 Load DependencyControl at the start of your macro and create a version record.
 Script and version information is automatically pulled from the *script_* variables.
-Here's an example of a macro loads requires several modules - some of which have a version record as well as some that don't.
+Here's an example of a macro that requires several modules - some of which have a version record as well as some that don't.

 ```Lua
 script_name="Move Along Path"